nh-server/switch-guide/docs/user_guide/all/sd_preparation.md

 ## Instructions:
 1. Navigate to the accessible drive.
 1. Copy *the contents of* the Atmosphère`.zip` file to the root of your microSD card.
-1. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your microSD card.
+1. Copy the `bootloader` folder from the hekate `.zip` file to the root of your microSD card.
     - If you're asked to replace files or merge folders, do so.
         - On macOS, you will need to *merge* folders, *not* replace them.
 1. Copy the `bootloader` folder from the `bootlogos.zip` file to the root of your microSD card.